anttijuu/PluginDllDemo/README.md

 Current version has been tested on macOS 10.14 only.
 Earlier version has been tested to work on Ubuntu also.
 Since based on standard C++, boost and build using CMake, the system should be relatively easy to build and run on Windows too.

+This [YouTube video](https://youtu.be/zBy_anMAVbA) demonstrates how you can add functionality to a running server by dropping a new plugin dll in the directory where plugins are located.

 ## Dependencies